wwpa65/Credit_Risk_Analysis/README.md

 **1. Random Oversampling**
 - Balanced accuracy score is 0.66
-- Precisision for predicting lower risk is higher (1.0)
+- Precisision for predicting lower risk is 1.0
-- Precisision for predicting higher risk is very poor (0.01)
+- Precisision for predicting higher risk is 0.01
 - Recall for predicting lower risk is 0.6
 - Recall for predicting higher risk is 0.68
 - F1 score for predicting lower risk is higher (0.81)